hitesh3330/Rock-vs-Mines-Prediction/README.md

 # Rock-vs-Mines-Prediction

  This is a classification type of supervised learning.
 This is done through Logistic Regression.

-In this, SONAR have detect detected whether there is rocks or mines.
+ In this, SONAR detected whether there were rocks or mines.